Abrar-ios/SwiftDesignPatterns/README.md

 #### Common Pitfalls
      * Adding unrelated behavior to a type.
-     * Make sure dont violate the Single Responsibility Principle
+     * Make sure don't violate the Single Responsibility Principle
+     * Make sure don't need to refactor dependencies which are using real object by adding new behavior using decorator